zmartzone/lua-resty-openidc/README.md

             -- contains "jwks_uri" entry; the jwks endpoint must provide either an "x5c" entry -- or both the "n" modulus and "e" exponent entries for RSA signature verification -- discovery = "https://accounts.google.com/.well-known/openid-configuration",

+             --accept_none_alg = false
+             -- if you want to accept unsigned tokens (using the -- "none" signature algorithm) then set this to true.

           }

           -- call bearer_jwt_verify for OAuth 2.0 JWT validation